GRCDEV/ArduSim/help/usage.md

 * *name_X_mobility_NS2.txt*.
 One file for each multicopter stores the mobility model to be used in the communications simulator NS2.
 This file format is compatible with NS3.
 * *name_X_mobility_NS2_3D.txt*.
 In this case, the altitude of the multicopter is also included.
 * *name_X_mission_AutoCAD.scr*.
 This file includes the simplified mission shown on screen, and it is stored in AutoCAD format as a single poliline.
+* *name_X_mission_Google_Earth.kmz*.
+It includes the simplifed mission planned for all the UAVs, ready to be shown on Google Earth.
-* *name_X_path.csv*.
+* *name_X_path_test.csv*.
 In this case, we include the 3D location, heading, speed, acceleration, and distance to origin over time.
 We think that this file may be the most useful to mathematically analyze the behavior of the multicopters.
+* *name_X_path_setup.csv*.
+Same file, but incluiding the path followed during the setup phase.
+* *name_X_path_Google_Earth.kmz*.
+It includes the path followed by all the UAVs, ready to be shown on Google Earth.
 * *name_X_path_AutoCAD.scr*.
 This is a simplified version of the previous file with an AutoCAD poliline with the path followed by the multicopter.
 * *name_X_path_AutoCAD3d.scr*.
 This file includes a 3D poliline with the path followed by the multicopter.
 * *name_CPU.txt*.
 This file is optionally stored for CPU usage analysis, and includes the global system CPU usage and the Java process CPU usage during each state of ArduSim execution.
 Two measures are provided; the global percentage, and the percentage relative to one core.